getvictor/website/content/posts/todo-slug/index.md

 ## Our web app architecture

 Our web app is a 10-year-old monolith.
-It's built with Go, and it's a REST API.
-It's built on top of a MySQL database.
+It's a Go REST API built on top of a MySQL database.
-Our app is open source.

 ```mermaid
 flowchart TD